geleshChrsitUniversity/PerNodeDrop/README.md

 - L. Wan, M. Zeiler, S. Zhang, Y. LeCun, R. Fergus. ["Regularization of Neural Networks using DropConnect."](https://cs.nyu.edu/~wanli/dropc/dropc.pdf) ICML 2013.
-- Sreeja C. S. ["PerNodeDrop: A Method Balancing Specialized Subnets and Regularization in Deep Neural Networks."](https://arxiv.org/abs/2512.12663) arXiv:2512.12663.
+- Gelesh G Omathil, Sreeja C. S. ["PerNodeDrop: A Method Balancing Specialized Subnets and Regularization in Deep Neural Networks."](https://arxiv.org/abs/2512.12663) arXiv:2512.12663.
 Notes a provisional patent filed by Chemophilic Data Sage related to the PerNodeDrop method — see the notice at the top of